Austin mayor apologizes as city struggles to restore power

 “You can only wrap yourself in so many blankets and wait it out,” Rison said.

-The outages recalled the 2021 blackouts in Texas, when hundreds of people died after the state's power grid was pushed to the brink of total failure because of a lack of generation.
+For many, the outages stirred unpleasant memories of the 2021 blackouts in Texas, when hundreds of people died after the state's power grid was pushed to the brink of total failure because of a lack of generation.
 That was not the case this week, as the grid maintained sufficient reserves.

 Energy experts said Austin's dense tree canopy made the outages caused by fallen trees and iced-over power lines more widespread.
 Most power lines are overhead, and Austin officials said burying existing lines would be expensive and more difficult to repair.

-Austin Energy, the city’s utility, at one point said power would be fully restored by Friday evening but then backtracked, saying the damage was worse than originally calculated.
+Austin Energy at one point said power would be fully restored by Friday evening but then backtracked, saying the damage was worse than originally calculated.
+The utility's online system for reporting outages also temporarily crashed this week, and city leaders did not hold a news conference to publicly answer questions until Thursday.

 “This was a reminder you can have plenty of power plants but still have an unreliable grid,” said Michael Webber, professor of energy resources at the University of Texas at Austin.
 “The wires and poles are the weak point of the system.”